Hawke’s Bay – Guide for Backpackers

 Incidentally, you’ll also find the world’s longest place name in Central Hawke’s Bay.
 It is near the delightful little settlement of Porangahau at an otherwise insignificant-looking hill.
 You can’t miss the sign for its sheer size, but if you want specifics, look out for Taumatawhakatangihangakoauauotamateapokaiwhenuakitanatahu.
 At 85 letters, it has been listed in the Guinness World Records as the longest place name.

 Meanwhile, on the coast, take a snorkel or dive trip into the Te Angiangi Marine Reserve, which holds an abundance of protected marine life between Blackhead Beach and Aramoana.
 Stingray Bay and Shelly Beach are the best sheltered beaches for snorkelling.
+For more beaches worth visiting, check out 10 Beautiful Beaches in Hawke’s Bay.

 If you have some extra time in Hawke’s Bay…